jbtronics/settings-bundle/README.md

 * Easy possibility to version settings and automatically migrate old stored data to the current format
 * Possibility to lazy load settings, so that only the settings, which are really needed, are loaded
 * Profiler integration for easy debugging

+## Requirements
+* PHP 8.1 or higher
+* Symfony 6.4 or higher (compatible with Symfony 7.0)
+* Symfony/forms and Symfony/validator required if forms should be generated or validation should be used
+* twig required if you want to use the twig extension to access settings in your templates
+* doctrine/orm and doctrine-bundle required if you want to use the doctrine storage adapter

 ## Installation